jalcine/website/src/_drafts/rebuilding-rebranding.markdown

 of separating the _look_ of the site from the _data_ on it.

 ### Building Alpha Shard
-The theme, *[Alpha Shard][5]* pays homage to the team of ONI soliders and the retired Spartan solider who saved humanity from attack of a bioweapon[^1]
+The theme, *[Alpha Shard][5]* pays homage to the team of ONI soldiers and the retired Spartan solider who saved humanity from attack of a bio-weapon[^1].
+Some scary :poop:.

 [1]: {{ site.baseurl }}
 [2]: {{ site.baseurl }}